Please do not hesitate to call me at (201) 664-8855 if you cannot find an answer to your question.

 Once the executor has the certificates, he or she generally has the following responsibilities: 1) to collect the estate’s assets and information; 2) to determine any claims against the estate; 3) to manage the estate; and 4) to pay the estate’s taxes.

-One important note: while the executor is responsible for paying claims of the estate, it is very important to remember that the executor also has the right to dispute any claims.
+One important note: while the executor is responsible for paying claims of the estate, it is vital to remember that the executor also has the right to dispute any claims.
 I highly recommend that efforts be made to negotiate bills that come in.

 An experienced estate planning attorney can help with all of the above.
 Although the process explained above is not incredibly complicated, many people find it helpful to have an expert to turn to who can help explain the process and take on all tasks which may otherwise seem overwhelming.